-Julie Dodd was born in Merseyside, England where she continues to reside and work.
+Julie Dodd was born on the Wirral, England where she continues to reside and work.
 Dodd usually works with paper, often reusing old books and magazines but includes other recycled materials in her work which often reflect concerns of our environmental responsibility.

 Dodd received her first class BA honours degree in fine art from Wirral Metropolitan College in 2009 and was awarded a fellowship placement at the same institute for the following year.
 As well as using this time to develop her practice, mentor students she finished the year by showing her a large body of work based on trees in the fellowship show at the Williamson Art Gallery, which were exhibited as part of the Liverpool Independents Biennial.

 Dodd wrote her first commissioned article in 2010, which was about her experiences of life a year after graduating, written for the Artists Newsletters degree supplement.
 In the same year she had her first solo show ‘Life in Paper’ showing three years work produced in or on paper.
 She also had work shown in New York as part of an artist book exhibition at the Williamsburg Art & Historical Centre which was later purchased for their collection.

 She had her first artists’ residency in 2011 at Arena Gallery and Studios which finished with a solo show and an artist talk.
 She has since used residencies to engage the local community in art projects.
 This started in 2012 when she first worked on a community based project for Wigan Libraries, working with children to re-use books to make trees.
 The opportunity to become Wigan libraries artist in residence came about during this project, which she continued residing as for four years

 Dodd was also one of the SCIBase artists whose work ‘Building Blocks of life’ was shown in Stockholm Independent Art Fair Supermarket 2012.
 She has shown more recently with them in Jamestown USA, Leeds and Liverpool.